 Promotional contests in Canada are largely governed by the federal Competition Act, Criminal Code and contract law.
 Other laws can also apply depending on the type of contest, including privacy, anti-spam or intellectual property law.

-In addition, Quebec has a separate regulatory regime governing contests, which means that Quebec requirements should be complied with or contest eligibility restricted to Canadian residents excluding Quebec.
+In addition, Quebec has a separate regulatory regime governing contests, which means that Quebec requirements should be complied with (or contest eligibility restricted to Canadian residents excluding Quebec).

-  For more information about our regulatory law services contact us: contact
+For information about my regulatory services: contact

-  For more regulatory law updates follow us on Twitter: @CanadaAttorney
+For more regulatory law updates follow me on Twitter: @CanadaAttorney